Tommysayl/Tommysayl/README.md

 ### Hello there 👋   I'm Tommaso!

--  I focused on machine learning state-of-the-art techniques during my academic formation
+-  I focused both on machine learning SotA techniques and Web3 App developement during my academic formation
 -  I worked as a blockchain developer (Cardano) on a personal project for 1 year
--  Now working as a gcp cloud engineer at Target Reply Rome
+-  Now working as a software developer at Target Reply Rome

 #### Languages and Tools: